-The facilities in the survey range in size from 30 to over 400 beds.
-The most common bed capacity is 99 beds, reportedly because there are higher fees for licenses to operate facilities with 100 or more beds.
-Of the facilities in the sample, 28 have bed capacities of 99 beds or less.
-The majority of the facilities operate for profit; only 3 are nonprofit institutions.
+The facilities in the survey ranged in size from 30 to over 400 beds.
+The most common bed capacity was 99 beds, reportedly because there are higher fees for licenses to operate facilities with 100 or more beds.
+Of the facilities in the sample, 28 had bed capacities of 99 beds or less.
+The majority of the facilities operated for profit; only three were nonprofit institutions.

-Thirty-three of the nursing homes are single-building facilities, and the remainder have two or more buildings.
-All but one have less than six buildings on the site.
-The structures are relatively new.
-Of the 47 buildings for which the date of construction was known, 23 were built during or before 1962, and half this number were built between 1960 and 1962.
+Thirty-three of the nursing homes were single-building facilities, and the remainder had two or more buildings.
+All but one had less than six buildings on the site.
+The structures were relatively new.
+Of the 47 buildings for which the date of construction was known, 23 were built during or before 1962, and half this number were built between 1960-1962.
 Only three of the buildings involved in the study were constructed during or before 1930.

 One building could not be classified according to type of construction.
-For the 55 buildings that could be classified, 42 are reportedly of wood-frame construction; 11 are of reinforced and 2 are steel-frame buildings.
-The wood-frame masonry, buildings typically have stucco or stone on the outside.
-Approximately three-fourths of the buildings are single-story Residents tend to have rooms on the ground floor. structures.
+Of the 55 buildings that could be classified, 42 were of wood-frame construction; eleven were of reinforced masonry; and two were steel-frame buildings.
+The wood-frame buildings typically had stucco or stone on the outside.
+Approximately three-fourths of the buildings were single-story structures, and even in multistory structures, residents tended to have rooms on the ground floor.
 Rather than having been converted from other uses, the majority of the facilities (35) were originally constructed and continuously used as nursing homes.
-On the basis of this it appears that these nursing-care facilities are information. not highly susceptible to structural earthquake damage.
+On the basis of this information, it appears that these nursing-care facilities would not be highly susceptible to structural earthquake damage.

 Resident Characteristics and Staffing Patterns

 At the time the interviews were conducted, the nursing homes were typically at or just below their resident capacity; no facility was less than 90% full.
 In almost all facilities, a very large proportion of residents were over 75 years of age.
 This age group makes up over 70% of the population of most nursing homes.
 Virtually all the remaining residents were 65 to 74 years old.
-The exception to this pattern are two facilities that serve developmentally disabled persons, most of whom are adolescents and young adults.
+An exception to this pattern were two facilities that serve developmentally disabled persons, most of whom were adolescents and young adults.

-Facility directors were asked to indicate how many residents they would classify as having each of the six types of functional limitations that have been described elsewhere in this report: mobility, cognitive, hearing, communication, visual, and medical limitations.
-Individual facilities differ in terms of the resident "mix", with particular kinds of limitations predominating in particular facilities; but at the same time there does seem to be a discernible frequency pattern for functional impairments.
-Mobility limitations (using а wheelchair, being bedridden, and the like) are the most common type of limitation reported, followed in descending order by communication, hearing, cognitive, visual, and medical On the average, facility directors indicate that impairments. about 75% of their residents have mobility limitations, and approximately 50% have cognitive problems.
-Communications and hearing ability are limited for about 20% of residents, and around 10% are classified as visually impaired.
-The smallest category consists of those who are dependent on medical aids. to 10% of the resident population in typically 5% these facilities.
-Taking into account the fact that residents may be functionally limited in more than one area, it appears from these data that the majority of nursing home residents are at least moderately impaired and would require considerable assistance in the event on an earthquake.
+Facility directors were asked to indicate how many residents they would classify as having each of the six types of functional limitations that have been described elsewhere in this report: mobility, cognitive, hearing, communication, visual, and medical.
+Individual facilities differ in terms of the resident "mix," with particular kinds of limitations predominating in particular facilities; but at the same time there does seem to be a discernible frequency pattern for functional impairments.
+Mobility limitations (using a wheelchair, being bedridden, and the like) were the most common type of limitation reported, followed in descending order by cognitive, communication, hearing, visual, and medical impairments.
+On the average, facility directors indicated that about 75% of their residents had mobility limitations and approximately 50% had cognitive problems.
+Communications and hearing ability were limited for about 20% of the residents, and around 10% were classified as visually impaired.
+The smallest category consisted of those who were dependent on medical aids-typically 5% to 10% of the resident population in these facilities.
+Taking into account the fact that residents may be functionally limited in more than one area, it appears from these data that the majority of nursing home residents are at least moderately impaired and would require considerable assistance in the event of an earthquake.